ChaoliSun/chaoli-sun.github.io/index.md

-## Welcome to Chaoli Sun Personal Pages
+## Welcome to Chaoli Sun's homepage!

 I grew up in a small countryside in Zhejiang province of China.
 After obtain my B.E. and M.S. degrees from Hohai University in 1996 and 2000, respectively, I started my work in Taiyuan University of Science and Technology, Taiyuan, where I was granted the Ph.D degree in Mechanical Design and Theory in 2011.